 Transplanted from New York City, I now live, laugh, and lead in Northwest Arkansas with my wife and three children.

-This is my personal blog and it focuses on helping you lead on purpose.
-I believe we are all wired to lead, create and connect with one another.
+This is my personal blog and it focuses on helping you lead on purpose—to see further, feel deeper, think clearer, and act more intentionally.
+I believe we’re all wired to lead, create and connect with one another.
 However, I don’t believe you rise above the common level of life by accident—it takes courage, commitment, and candor.

 My aim is to create challenging content that frees you to lead, create and connect on a deeper level.
-I usually post 1–2 times a week.
 Make sure you don’t miss any new posts by subscribing via RSS or email.

 My Top Posts

-If you’re new to my site, and looking for a place to start, here are a few of my most popular posts arranged by topic:
+If you’re new and looking for a place to start, here are a few of my most popular posts arranged by topic:

 Ten things about me (the short story):